mvaganov/CmdLineAsteroids/notes.md

 `voice`
 I want to be able to test my app without having to press keys to do it.
-For that, I will impliment a task queue system, which we can use for many other purposes later as well.
+For that, I will impliment a task scheduler, which we can use for many other purposes later as well.

 `scene`
 MrV/Task/Tasks.cs